datacamp/Machine-Learning-With-XGboost-live-training/README.md

 - Confusing boosting and bagging
 - Assuming that using XGBoost is always a good idea
 - Assuming that `DMatrix` is the same as `numpy`'s `array` or `pandas`'s `data frames`
+- `XGBoost` is a library specialized in gradient boosting.
+It is not an acronym or slang for gradient boosting.
+And, there are other libraries that allow you too implement gradient boostings (e.g, `scikit-learn`).

 ### E. What datasets will you use?